open-guides/og-aws/README.md

         - `05_logging.conf`
         - `90_dpkg.conf`

     By the names of some of the files, the services they touch are obvious: dpkg, yum, etc.  But some settings are more subtle, such as security settings and templatings for `/etc/hosts`.
+You will want to review these files carefully for your chosen distro before rolling your own AMIs.

 Auto Scaling
 ------------